 This page describes the application process and required materials for the Foundation Trust Small Gift Program.
-If you are interested in Partnership Grant, please click here.
+If you are interested in a larger Partnership Grant, please click here.

-Your LOI will be reviewed by committee and rated based on a combination of factors:
+Your request will be considered based on a combination of factors:

 - Degree of alignment with FT priority funding areas